It’s time to make time for wellbeing

 Wellbeing techniques

 It’s good to have some tips and techniques in our back pockets to help when we are struggling with our wellbeing.
-Take a look at the Red Cross Wellbeing techniques, resilience development and first aid toolkit to find some useful exercises on building resilience and increasing your own sense of wellbeing.
+Take a look at the Red Cross Self-Kindness toolkit for some useful exercises on building resilience and increasing your own sense of wellbeing.

 Borrow a ‘Bag of Wellbeing’